severity1/terraform-cloud-mcp/README.md

 To add new features:
 1. Add new tools to the appropriate module in the `tools` directory
 2. Register new tools in `server.py`
-3. Follow the existing patterns for parameter validation and error handling
+3. Follow the existing patterns for parameter validation and error handling:
+   - Use `models/organizations.py` as reference for creating Pydantic models with explicit field aliases
+   - Use `tools/organizations.py` as reference for implementing API endpoints
+   - Use the `handle_api_errors` decorator from `utils/decorators.py` for error handling
 4. Update documentation in README.md
 5. Add tests for new functionality